Werner (WERN)

 The latest quarterly earnings matters, sure, but we actually think longer-term fundamentals and valuation matter more.
 Investors should consider all these pieces before deciding whether or not to invest in Werner.

-Werner falls short of our quality standards.
-For starters, its revenue growth was uninspiring over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+Werner doesn’t pass our quality test.
+To begin with, its revenue growth was uninspiring over the last five years.
 And while its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its diminishing returns show management's prior bets haven't worked out.
 On top of that, its declining EPS over the last five years makes it a less attractive asset to the public markets.

-Werner’s P/E ratio based on the next 12 months is 44.2x.
-This valuation tells us a lot of optimism is priced in - we think there are better opportunities elsewhere.
+Werner’s P/E ratio based on the next 12 months is 42.1x.
+This valuation tells us a lot of optimism is priced in - you can find more timely opportunities elsewhere.